The Pros and Cons of Dating Someone Much Younger

-Thinking About Dating a Younger Man?
+Thinking About Dating a Younger Man, Woman, or Both?

 Pro: The Sex

-“A younger man has more energy and is more willing to try things,” says Lindsay Slosberg, dating expert for the app Let’s Date.
+“A younger man has more energy and is more willing to try things,” says Lindsay Slosberg, a dating expert for the app Let’s Date.
 “In turn, doing new things increases dopamine in the brain, triggering a desire to spend more time together and assisting in lighting your sexual fire.”

 Pro: Less Baggage

-When you enter into a new relationship, it’s no secret you’re bringing former boyfriends along with you.
-But a younger guy likely is packing less.
+When you enter into a new relationship, it’s no secret you’re bringing former partners along with you.
+But a younger S.O. likely is packing less.
 “Men can have preconceived notions about women and relationships based on past experiences,” says Samantha Daniels, a professional matchmaker and president of Samantha's Table Matchmaking.
 “The younger and less experienced he is, the more open he’ll be in his relationship with you.”

-Be forewarned, though: Less baggage can also mean a lack of relationship skills, such as communicating and resolving problems and conflicts, says Melanie Matcek, a matchmaker and relationship coach in San Antonio, TX.
+Be forewarned, though: Less baggage can also mean a lack of relationship skills, such as communicating and resolving problems and conflicts, says Melanie Matcek, a matchmaker and relationship coach in San Antonio, Texas.
 Be selective about your battles and learn to compromise on things that aren’t vital to your relationship, she recommends.

 Con: Lifestyle Differences